devlinjunker/template.webpack.fend/src/README.html.md

 (inside of `public/`).

 ### Page Header Meta Attributes
 The `<meta>` webpage attributes are passed into the instance of the HtmlWebpackPlugin for each page defined in the webpack config file.
-These attributes could be dynamically set for each page if desired, or can be the same for each html page.
+These attributes could be dynamically set for each page if desired, or can be the same for each html page (as they are currently) and imported from a json file([github](https://github.com/devlinjunker/template.webpack.fend/blob/master/src/meta.json))

 ### Templating